kleiram/vagrant-symfony/README.md

 Provides a basic installation to get up and running with a Symfony2 application quickly.

+## What's in the box?

+Firing up this VM will install the following packages:

+* cURL
+* MySQL (username: `root` and no password)
+* nginx
+* PHP-CLI
+* PHP-FPM
+* APC
+* PEAR
+* XDebug

+Additionaly, it will create a MySQL database called `symfony` if it doesn't exist so a clean Symfony2 installation should run right away (after you installed the dependencies, of course).

 ## Installation

 To use this configuration, you have to have [Vagrant](http://vagrantup.com)